feilipu/yaz180/yabios/implementation_notes.md

 > cat > /dev/ttyUSB0 < cpm22__.ihx
 ```

-I've added the `_f_expand()` into the FATFs implementation, as this will allow the YABIOS command line to create a correctly sized CP/M drive, which can then be added / or exchanged for other drives simply by renaming it.
+I've added the `_f_expand()` function into the FATFs implementation, as this will allow the YABIOS command line to create a correctly sized CP/M drive, which can then be added / or exchanged for other drives simply by renaming it.
 Formatting and other CP/M "disk" management will be done from within CP/M, using the YABIOS tools.

 ## CP/M TOOLS Usage

+CP/M drive files can be read and written using a host PC with any operating system, by using the [`cpmtools`](http://www.moria.de/~michael/cpmtools/) utilities, simply by inserting the IDE drive in a USB drive caddy.

 The CP/M TOOLS package v2.20 is available from debian Sid repository.